Skip to content

 Who provides PPE?

-Under OSHA regulations it is the responsibility of employers to provide employees with the proper PPE needed to perform your job duties.
-Should you have any questions about what PPE is needed to perform your job and what PPE is provided please let your foreman know.
+Under OSHA regulations, it is the responsibility of employers to provide employees with the proper PPE needed to perform their job duties.
+Should you have any questions about what PPE is needed to perform your job and what PPE is provided, please let your foreman know.

 1. Elimination